vpsfreecz/vpsadminos/osctl-template/man/man8/osctl-template.8.md

     `--rebuild`
       Rebuild the template even if it is found in the output directory.

+`instantiate` [*options*] *template*
+  Create a container from the build template.
+If the template is not found in the output directory, it is built, otherwise a cached version is used.
+Rebuild can be forced using option `--rebuild`.

+    `--build-dataset` *dataset*
+      Name of a ZFS filesystem which can be used to build templates.
+Required.

+    `--output-dir` *dir*
+      Directory where the resulting templates are stored.
+Defaults to `./output`.

+    `--vendor` *vendor*
+      Override vendor attribute defined by the template.

+    `--rebuild`
+      Rebuild the template even if it is found in the output directory.

+    `--container` *ctid*
+      Do not create a new container, but reinstall container *ctid* to *template*.
+Configuration of the existing container is kept.

 `ct ls` [*options*]
   List managed build-related containers.